ishankahirushan/EEX5346/README.md

 - **Code Templates**: Starter code for new features
 - **Testing Framework**: Comprehensive test suites
 - **CI/CD Pipeline**: Automated testing and deployment

-### 🌍 **Join Our Mission**

-> *"Building the next generation of IoT systems requires collaboration from developers worldwide.
-Whether you're a student learning IoT concepts or an industry expert, your contributions matter.
-Together, we're creating production-ready solutions that bridge the gap between academic research and real-world applications."*

 **Ready to contribute?**
 1. ⭐ Star this repository